 Use these tracing worksheets to get your child started on the path to great handwriting.
-There are four basic types of worksheets here--lines, letters, shapes, and numbers.
+There are four basic types of worksheets here that focus on tracing lines, tracing letters, tracing shapes, or tracing numbers.

-Begin with the lines worksheets to show your child the basic line movements needed to create letters and numbers.
+I would recommend that you start with the line tracing worksheets to show your child the basic line movements needed to create letters and numbers.

 The shapes worksheets will help your child build upon the line tracing skills and it introduces the circle shape which will help your child as he or she begins to write letters and numbers like B, C, 6, 8, etc., which use circular lines.

-You can also print out 3-lined paper to focus on the letters or numbers that need the most work.
+For help putting all the words together, I've created a unit on tracing words.
+You can also print out my 3-lined handwriting sheets and create your own words so you can focus on the letters or numbers that need the most work.

 Finally, be sure to check out the various tracing sheets and books available for purchase from my affiliates if you find yourself wanting more practice.